-Specifies the capacity of the virtual disk, which is used in conjunction with the units value.
-The smallest granularity of bytes is 512.
-All capacities are rounded up to this value.
-However, an entire extent will be reserved even if only partial is used.
+Specifies the capacity of the virtual disk, which is used in conjunction with the unit's value.
+All capacities, including changes should be in multiples of 512 bytes.
+An error will occur if you specify a capacity that is not a multiple of 512, which can only happen when byte units (-b) are used.
+However, an entire extent will be reserved even if only partially used.
+The default capacity is in MB.
 You can specify a capacity of 0.
 The size in bytes should be in multiples of logical block address (LBAs).
-When creating an image mode disk, if this parameter is not specified, then the entire managed disk capacity will be used.
+If you do not specify this parameter when you create an image mode disk, the entire MDisk capacity is used.